Fesaa/CubepanionAPI/docs/index.md

 - `games` - Provides information about the avaible games
 - `leaderboards` - Provides information about game, and player leaderboards
 - `maps` - Provides information about EggWars maps
-- `docs` - Provides information about player counts
+- `stats` - Provides information about player counts

 ## Project layout & deployment